-The Remarkable Day Of Average, Conceptual Mix, brings Dee C’rell back to nu-jazz, and downtempo electronic music, with characteristics which are symbolic to his creative influence within contemporary idioms of music and poetry worldwide.
-Merged within the subtle music expressions, lays the complexity of texture, and minimalistic motifs that Dee expertly creates within the compositional work, before the emergence of American artist, Karen Gibson Roc, who utlises skilfully her understated life observations expressed through the artistic expression of poetry.
+The Remarkable Day Of Average, Conceptual Mix, brings Dee C’rell back to nu-jazz, and downtempo electronic music, with characteristics that are symbolic of his creative influence within contemporary idioms of music and poetry worldwide.
+Merged within the subtle complexity of texture and minimalistic motifs that Dee expertly creates within the composition, American artist, Karen Gibson Roc, utilises skilfully her unique and understated life observations that are expressed through the artistic expression of poetry.

 With the continued worldwide success of the original composition, Reflection, Holm Records is delighted to bring the contrasting Additional Versions, that are understated and minimalistic in their approach to modern electronic music.
 The, Additional Versions, develop contrasting rhythms that fuse with the lyrical content of Karen Gibson Roc, utilising the organic percussive elements which further blend into the characteristics of the original composition.